Exclusive: Amazon.com readies move to sell electronics directly in Brazil - sources

 Amazon said it would store goods at its facilities in Greater Sao Paulo, the source added.

-Reporting by Gabriela Mello; Writing by Brad Haynes; Editing by Christian Plumb and Rosalba O'Brien
+Reporting by Gabriela Mello; writing by Brad Haynes; editing by Christian Plumb, Rosalba O'Brien and Jonathan Oatis